k4tsuya/food-vendor-allergen-manager/README.md

 * Avoids fragile database schemas
 * Makes the system easy to extend in the future (e.g. "may contain traces of")

-The same pattern (a dedicated reference table + many‑to‑many relationship) is reused for **meat types** — an optional feature for tracking which meats (pork, beef, chicken, etc.) are present in a product.
+The same pattern (a dedicated reference table + many‑to‑many relationship) is reused for **meat types** — an optional feature for tracking which meats (pork, beef, chicken, turkey, horse, fish, lamb) are present in an item.
 See **Feature Flags** below.

 ---